 - Look for a change of color.
-If your green lawn slightly changes to a lighter hue, then your lawn is getting too dry.
-Indeed, if you become a student of your lawn, you’ll start to recognize color changes!
+If your green lawn slightly changes to a lighter hue or a blue-green tint that is different than the typical green color, then your lawn is getting too dry.
+Indeed, when you become a student of your lawn, you’ll start to recognize color changes!

 - If areas of your warm season lawn turn grey or light brown, it is going dormant due to heat stress and drought.
 Various conditions can cause heat stress in some areas more than others: places that receive more direct sun; compacted soil or rocks beneath the grass; heat transfer from concrete paths or driveways; tree roots that compete for water; reflection of sun from windows; slopes that reduce water absorption.
 The good news is warm season lawns will green up when rains return or when you turn on your irrigation.
 But, really, do we want to go this far and let it go temporarily dormant?
 Nope.